Snowball Cookies

 One of my favorite times of year is cookie season!

-With so many different kinds – Almond Sugar Cookies, Peppermint Kiss Cookies, or Soft Gingerbread Cutout Cookies – it’s so hard to pick a favorite.
+With so many different kinds – Almond Sugar Cookies, Peppermint Kiss Cookies, or Soft Gingerbread Cutout Cookies – it’s hard to pick a favorite.

 But these snowball cookies are definitely in my top 3!